 “I think I will go and visit the Reverend and his wife in the morning,” I said and wished them

 My night was far from good, though.
 I lay awake, not because of the bed and mattress, which were as excellent as my own in Milton, but because of what I had learnt downstairs.

 Margaret had been here, in her beloved Helstone.
+Probably with Bell, which was unusual and inappropriate, since he was unmarried.
 Was she contemplating on coming back here, now that she had come of age and of means after inheriting Bell’s money?
-It must have been Bell who had accompanied her here, I mused.
+It could not have been any other than Bell who had accompanied her here, I mused.
 What other elderly gentleman would she know but him?
 But most importantly, why?
 Curse it, I thought!
 Why had the innkeeper’s wife silenced her daughter before she could tell me more?

 Too restless to sleep, I rose early and went down to breakfast.
 To my joy, it was the young girl who served me, although she was quiet and polite, and most assuredly avoided my gaze.
 I was struggling to find something to say that could lure her to talk but could not come up with anything suitable.
-She was about to leave when my eyes fell upon something that might inspire her to talk with me.
+She was about to leave when my eyes fell upon something that might do the trick.

 “Ah,” I said casually, “those yellow roses over there were particularly of Miss Margaret’s liking.
 She always praised them as the most beautiful flowers on earth.”

 The girl looked at me with a shy smile.

 “There used to be hundreds of them at the vicarage, sir,” she said.
 “That was before they were cut down by the Reverend Pettigrew.
 Such as shame.”
 She shook her head so emphatically, that I was beginning to develop a dislike of the unknown new vicar.
 A berating lecturer and a destroyer of roses!